sarathsnair/img-alter/README.md

 > `ImageAlter.fillImageAltTags({apiKey:"xxxxxxxxxxxxx"})`

-This will replace alternative attribute of all images with its caption.
+This will replace alternative attribute of all images in a webpage with its caption.
 Replace `xxxxxxxxxxxxx` with your own API Key.

 ## Sample Images with Captions